“I’m afraid someone will steal my script. I’ve worked so hard on it and it’s really unique. I would be devastated if it got stolen. ”

 Now let’s take a look at how it really works.

 I’m not going into detail on that case here, but Google it and you can read a variety of articles on what happened… and then didn’t happen.
 Bottom line is that he won the case for millions of dollars in the lower courts.
-Then the case was overturned a few years later and he got nothing.
+But it was appealed and, sadly, years later, the case was overturned and he got nothing.

-This legitimate fear of having your work stolen is a fairly common fear that holds newbie screenwriters back.
-Again, we ask, “Is this fear of having your work stolen founded?”
+This legitimate fear of having your work stolen is a common fear that holds newbie screenwriters back.
+So let’s dig into this and find out if this fear of having your work stolen is founded or not — and really what the likelihood is?
 But this time my answer is both “yes” and “no.”

 “Yes” because many stories are in fact ripped off, as I described above.